tigerfarm/arduino/Altair101/README.md

 --------------------------------------------------------------------------------
 [Link](https://www.in2013dollars.com/us/inflation/1975?amount=621) to the inflation calculator used in this article.
 For example, my calculator cost me $30 in 1975, which is $140 in 2019 dollars.
-Besides the basic four functions, it also calculated percentages.
+Not only does it have the basic four functions, it also calculated percentages.

 <img width="600px"  src="hardware/SlideRulerCalculator.jpg"/>